kalandjl/kalandjl/README.md

-- Experienced & Familiar with front end typescript programming (Next JS & React w/Firebase) as well as backend typescript, python, SQL, Redis, and mongodb.
+- Experienced & Familiar with front end typescript programming (Next JS & React w/Firebase) as well as backend Node JS/DENO JS, python, SQL, Redis, and mongodb.
 Proficient in python, c# (unity), and java
-- Utilized git, vercel and docker deploys for web applications
+- Familiar with git, vercel and docker deploys for web applications
 - Able to work with docker swarm/secrets over a docker compose file, environment variables in general
 - Leading development for Quantrack frontend team
 - Currently learning computer science algorithms